huggingface/blog/bertin.md

     </a>
 </div>

-## How to train state-of-the-art language models on a single TPU in a week

-BERTIN is a project aimed at pre-training Spanish RoBERTa-based models from scratch efficiently, under limited compute resources.
-To achieve this goal, we explored different perplexity-based data sampling techniques to extract sub-samples of a large corpus targeting an increased prevalence of high-quality documents.
-The BERTIN project was part of the [Flax/JAX Community Event](https://discuss.huggingface.co/t/open-to-the-community-community-week-using-jax-flax-for-nlp-cv/7104), organized by [HuggigFace](https://huggingface.co) in which Google Cloud provided free TPUv3-8 for a week.
-During this time, we managed to pre-train several RoBERTa models in Spanish, achieving results comparable to models trained on massive private datasets using supercomputers.
+## BERTIN
+Bertin is a Spanish RoBERTa model trained during the [Flax/JAX Community Event](https://discuss.huggingface.co/t/open-to-the-community-community-week-using-jax-flax-for-nlp-cv/7104), organized by [HuggigFace](https://huggingface.co) and sponsored by [Google Cloud](https://cloud.google.com/).
+BERTIN was trained in a week on a Google Cloud TPUv3-8 on a public corpus.
+We achieved state-of-the-art performance in multiple downstream tasks, comparable to models trained on supercomputers using large private datasets.
+We explored several perplexity-based sampling strategies that allowed us to train the model efficiently under limited compute and time resources.
+We are very excited to introduce our methods and learnings to hopefully empower small teams to train competitive language models on a budget.